 ADDITIONAL REQUIREMENTS:Must have reliable transportation and a valid drivers license.
 Also must be able to drive a 24 ft. truck

-TO APPLY:Please e-mail your cover letter, resume, salary history, current city of residence and 3 references to: paul(at)musical.org.
+TO APPLY:Please e-mail your cover letter, resume, salary history, current city of residence and 3 references to: firstname.lastname@example.org.
 Include in the subject line: Production Manager Position.

 No phone calls please